built-on-openfin/workspace-starter/how-to/customize-workspace/docs/how-to-customize-workspace-browser-page-sharing.md

 ## As A Condition For A Sharing Button

-It is used when you define a browser button (see [how to customize browser buttons](./how-to-customize-browser-buttons.md)) to allow your users to share and use conditions:
+It is used when you define a browser button (see [How To Customize Browser Buttons](./how-to-customize-browser-buttons.md)) to allow your users to share and use conditions:

 ```json
 "browserProvider": {